-THP 461 Scripts-in-Progress.
+THP 461 Scripts in Progress.
 (3) F, S

 Studio work with the instructor, centered on revisions of original plays.
-Preparing the script for productions, and rewriting while in production.
 May be repeated for credit.
 Studio.
 Prerequisite: THP 460 or written instructor approval.

 THP 472 Advanced Movement for the Stage.
-(3) F
+(3) A

 Movement techniques for the classical and nonrealistic theatre; stage combat and special skills.
-Prerequisites: THP 385 and acting concentration or written instructor approval.
+Prerequisite: THP 272 or instructor approval

-THP 477 Advanced Voice for the Stage.
-(3) F
+THP 477 Advanced Speech for the Stage.
+(3) A

 Exercises to develop vocal flexibility and power; mastery of elevated American diction and language skills applied to classical and nonrealistic drama; stage dialects.
-Prerequisites: THP 385 and acting concentration or written instructor approval.
+Prerequisite: THP 377.